Craig Shergold: Legacy

 Throughout his life, he received approximately 350 million greeting cards.
 As an adult, he did not make any public appearances other than to express his new wish–for the mail to stop.
 As of 2013, he continued to receive cards, sent to his old address.

 The Make-A-Wish Foundation also states on their website that they do not engage in chain letters or telemarketing activities and also denies any involvement in fulfilling Shergold's original wish, stating that it was done by another wish-granting organization.
 Any mail that is received is forwarded to a recycling center.

 In popular media

 In 1993, Shergold's mother, Marion, wrote a book about her son's story entitled, Craig Shergold : A Mother's Story.
 On 10 November 2001, PAX TV aired a made-for-TV movie, The Miracle of the Cards.
 The movie starred Thomas Sangster as Shergold and also featured Kirk Cameron as a cynical reporter.

 World record retired

 Guinness World Records has retired the record and requested that individuals no longer respond to any requests for greeting cards.

 Death

-He died on April 21, 2020.
+He died on 21 April 2020, from COVID-19-related pneumonia.
 Before his funeral a "Craig's song challenge" was issued to raise money for charity.